Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 student_scores: Dict[str, float] = {"Alice": 95.5, "Bob": 87.0}

-• In this example, the keys are strings (str) and the values are floating-point numbers (float).
+• In this example, the key is string type (str) and the value is floating-point type (float).

 from typing import Dict